Mary, mother of Jesus: Later writings

 According to the apocryphal Gospel of James, Mary was the daughter of Joachim and Anne.
 Before Mary's conception, Anne had been barren and was far advanced in years.
 Mary was given to service as a consecrated virgin in the Temple in Jerusalem when she was three years old.
 This was in spite of the patent impossibility of its premise that a girl could be kept in the Temple of Jerusalem along with some companions.

-While unproven, some apocryphal accounts state that at the time of her betrothal to Joseph, Mary was 12–14 years old.
-According to ancient Jewish custom, Mary could have been betrothed at about 12.
-Her age during her pregnancy has varied up to 17 in apochyphal sources.
+Some unproven apocryphal accounts, such as the apocryphal Gospel of James, state that at the time of her betrothal to Joseph, Mary was 12–14 years old and suggests she was 16 during her pregnancy.
+Her age during her pregnancy has varied up to 17 in apocryphal sources.
+In a large part, apocryphal texts are historically unreliable.
+According to ancient Jewish custom, Mary technically could have been betrothed at about 12, but some scholars hold the view that in Judea it typically happened later.

 Hyppolitus of Thebes says that Mary lived for 11 years after the death of her son Jesus, dying in 41 AD.

 The earliest extant biographical writing on Mary is Life of the Virgin, attributed to the 7th-century saint Maximus the Confessor, which portrays her as a key element of the early Christian Church after the death of Jesus.

 Religious perspectives

 Christian

 Christian Marian perspectives include a great deal of diversity.
 While some Christians such as Catholics and Eastern Orthodox have well established Marian traditions, Protestants at large pay scant attention to Mariological themes.
-Catholic, Eastern Orthodox, Oriental Orthodox, Anglican, and Lutherans venerate the Virgin Mary.
+Catholics, Eastern Orthodox, Oriental Orthodox, Lutherans and Anglicans venerate the Virgin Mary.
 This veneration especially takes the form of prayer for intercession with her Son, Jesus Christ.
 Additionally, it includes composing poems and songs in Mary's honor, painting icons or carving statues of her, and conferring titles on Mary that reflect her position among the saints.